‘The only truly political action is that which severs the nexus between violence and law.’

 — John Hardie, BDS, MSc, PhD, FRCDC, Oral Health (18 October, 2016).
 Like so much published online that contradicts Government policy, this article has since been removed from its original location on the internet, but it can still be accessed here: Why face masks don’t work.

 ‘This study is the first RCT [randomised clinical trial] of cloth masks, and the results caution against the use of cloth masks.
 This is an important finding to inform occupational health and safety.
 Moisture retention, reuse of cloth masks and poor filtration may result in increased risk of infection.
 Further research is needed to inform the widespread use of cloth masks globally.’

 If you know of additional medical advice against the wearing of hand-made masks by the public, please copy a link in the comments section below and I will add it to this compendium.

-Addendum: New Legislation on Wearing Masks
+Addendum 1.
+New Regulations on Wearing Masks on Public Transport

 As the Government indicated to the public on 12 June, a mere 3 days before it came into force, a statutory instrument was today made into law under the emergency procedure set out in Section 45R of the Public Health (Control of Disease) Act 1984.
 This is the latest of the 102 coronavirus-related statutory instruments laid before Parliament; and in accordance with this legislation on ‘emergency procedure’, the Health Protection (Coronavirus, Wearing of Face Coverings on Public Transport) (England) Regulations 2020 were made without a draft having been laid before and approved by a resolution of each House of Parliament.
 The reason given for this circumvention of the legislature, as it was for the Health Protection (Coronavirus, Restrictions) (England) Regulations 2020 (the Regulations) that came into force on 26 March, is as follows: